symphorien/spectral-noise-analysis-usenix-artifact/tamarin/README.md

 * usual `make; make install`

 ## Installing the binaries
+We provide pre-compiled binaries for your convenience.
-The binaries are compiled for `x86_64-linux` and need a recent enough kernel to run `glibc-2.27`.
+They are compiled for `x86_64-linux` and need a recent enough kernel to run `glibc-2.27`.
 Unfortunately, the installation procedure requires root access.
+Please ensure that `/nix` does not exist beforehand.
+Instructions below will destroy the content of `/nix`.

 ```
+cd /
 sudo tar xvf tamarin/binaries_x86_64-linux.tar.bz2
 ```